stooke/macos-build-openjdk8u/README.md

 Because of the caveats below, this patch is not in any shape for contribution to the JDK.

 ### Caveats:
-- This patch only works with XCode 9 or 10.
+- This patch only works with XCode 9, 10 or 11 beta.
 - This patch will produce a JDK that runs on macOS 10.9 and above; the original code runs on macOS 10.7 and above.
 - If you see a crash in a destructor, and the destructor is not virtual, try making the destructor virtual and see if it still crashes.
 If the issue is fixed, please email me.